Publish AI-generated HTML as a shareable live link

 A good artifact is either a single self-contained HTML file or a folder with index.html and referenced images, scripts, stylesheets, or fonts in the same folder structure.

-For a single self-contained file, you can upload the .html file, paste the source, or pass the file path to the CLI/MCP deploy workflow directly.
+For a single self-contained file, you can upload the .html or Markdown file, paste the source, or pass the file path to the CLI/MCP deploy workflow directly.

 If the AI generated a framework project with package.json and src, build it first and deploy the generated static output instead of zipping the source project.